bartoszregula/scholar-cited-by-link/README.md

 A Google Chrome extension that restores the clickable "Cited by" links in Google search results.

 The link makes a search on Google Scholar using the names of the authors + the title of the relevant page.
-Note that this can only use the information provided by Google in the search result itself, so the page titles are not always "clean" in the sense that they sometimes have journal titles / publisher info / other random crap attached at the end, but there does not appear to be a good way to extract just the title of the paper.
+Note that this only uses the information provided by Google in the search result itself, so the page titles are not always "clean" in the sense that they sometimes have journal titles / publisher info / other random crap attached at the end.
+There does not appear to be a good way to extract just the title of the paper, but the search on Google Scholar seems to handle it well anyway.

 Please report if the search doesn't work properly for some papers.